nielsuit227/AutoML/README.md

 - DMLC's XGBoost
 - Catboost's Catboost
 - Microsoft's LightGBM
+- Stacking Models

 ## Grid Search
 `from Amplo.GridSearch import *`

-Contains three hyperparameter optimizers, a basic `GridSearch`, an implementation of Scikit's `RandomHalvingSearch` and an implementation of Optuna's Tree-structured Parzen Estimator.
-Generally we advice to use Optuna.
+Contains three hyper parameter optimizers with extended predefined model parameters:
+- Grid Search
+- Halving Random Search
+- `Optuna`'s Tree-Parzen-Estimator

 ## Automatic Documntation
 `from Amplo.AutoML import Documenter`

-Contains a documenter for classification (`binary` and `multiclass` prolems), as well as for regression.
+Contains a documenter for classification (`binary` and `multiclass` problems), as well as for regression.
 Creates a pdf report for a Pipeline, including metrics, data processing steps, and everything else to recreate the result.